Dresden – Love At First Sight

 The Green Vault is perhaps the most famous chamber.
 Opened in the 16th century and extended in the 18th century by Augustus II the Strong he turned it into one of the world’s first public museums thus showcasing his power and wealth.
 The Green Vault houses around 3,000 masterworks in gold, ivory, silver, and amber.
 There is also a New Green Vault chamber showcasing the works of the goldsmith Johann Melchior Dinglinger.

-On the east side of the Residenzschloss, if you come around to the facade of the Stallhof on Augustusstraße, there is a large 102 metres long mural called the Furstenzug or the Procession of the Princes.
+On the east side of the Residenzschloss, if you come around to the facade of the Stallhof on Augustusstraße, there is a large 102-metre mural called the Furstenzug or the Procession of the Princes.

 This wonderful artwork was painted between 1871 and 1876 to celebrate the 800th anniversary of the Wettin Dynasty, Saxony’s ruling family.
 It was later replaced by porcelain tiles in the 1900s to protect it from the weather.